Key takeaways

 How to approach alcohol consumption on tirzepatide

 Know your limits, and stick to them.
-The daily recommended limit for alcohol is one drink for women and two drinks for men.
-But know that even that might feel like more than you can handle on tirzepatide, so sip slowly and stop drinking if you start to feel “off.”
+The recommended daily limit for alcohol is one drink for women and two drinks for men — sip slowly, and stop if you start to feel off.

 Don’t drink on an empty stomach.
 Always have alcohol with a meal to help keep blood sugar steady and avoid nausea.

 Avoid sugary cocktails.
-Choose simpler drinks with fewer calories and less sugar that can stymie weight loss or cause blood sugar spikes.
+Choose simpler drinks with fewer calories and less sugar, which can help avoid blood sugar spikes and support your weight loss goals.

 If you have diabetes, take extra precautions.
 Avoid drinking alone, and make sure the person you’re with knows the warning signs of low blood sugar.
 Check your blood sugar levels before, during, and after drinking.

 Stay hydrated.
-Alcohol is dehydrating, and so are many of tirzepatide’s side effects.
-Stay ahead of dehydration by drinking plenty of water.
+Alcohol is dehydrating, and so are many of tirzepatide's side effects — drink plenty of water throughout.

 Listen to your body.
-If you feel worse after drinking, even just a little bit, it may be a sign that your body doesn’t tolerate alcohol well on tirzepatide.
-Listen to your gut and opt for the (hopefully sugar-free) mocktail instead.
+If you feel worse after drinking — even a little — it may be a sign that alcohol doesn't agree with tirzepatide for you.
+When in doubt, opt for a sugar-free mocktail instead.

 Bottom line